dirigiblelabs/curriculum-2017/IvaMilusheva/CreateMarkersForEntities.md

 5. Locate your entity in the scripting service folder.

-## Generate User Interfaces for Entity Services
+## Generate User Interfaces For Entity Services

 1. Right click *Generate > User Interface for Entity Service*.